Art of Murder: FBI Confidential

-Art of Murder: FBI Confidential (Art of Murder: Sztuka Zbrodni) is an adventure video game, first game in the Art of Murder series.
+Art of Murder: FBI Confidential (Art of Murder: Sztuka Zbrodni) is an adventure video game and the first in the Art of Murder series.
 Originally released by Polish developer City Interactive in 2008, the game has been released on Steam.

 Plot and gameplay

 The game sees the player solve a series of murders through detective techniques.

 Development

-The team, which had previously produced titles like Schizm, Sentinel: Descendants in Time, and Reah, announced this title on July 5, 2007.
-It was released in France on August 21, 2008.
+The team, which had previously produced titles like Schizm, Sentinel: Descendants in Time, and Reah, announced the game on July 5, 2007.

 Critical reception

-Art of Murder: FBI Confidential garnered generally average reviews, and holds an average of 50/100 on aggregate web site Metacritic.
+The game received "mixed" reviews according to the review aggregation website Metacritic.

 IGN appreciated that the game didn't require moon logic.
 Adventure Gamers felt the title offered a detective experience without the painstaking realism of Police Quest or CSI.
-GamesRadar criticised the plot, writing, and voiceacting.
-WorthPlaying wrote that the title failed as a murder investigation game.
-JeuxVideo found the game to be bland and generic.
+PC Gamer criticized the plot, writing, and voiceacting.
+Jeuxvideo.com found the game to be bland and generic.

 Sequels

 Several sequels were released, all developed and published by City Interactive: